prostarproteomics/MagellanNTK/README.md

 Magellan is a R package which proposes a framework to navigate between steps of a complex data processing tool when the succession of processes is mostly chronological.

-For example, if a process is composed of three steps, then it is very easy to run the first steps, then the second and finaly the last one.
+For example, if a process is composed of three steps, then it is very easy to run the first steps, then the second and finally the last one.
 It is like a dataflow manager.

 Moreover, this navigation system, which is at the core of Magellan, can by used at several levels.
 It can then be possible to define, for example, a super-process (i.e. a pipeline) in which each step is a whole process containing itself several steps.